How to Be Really Cool

 • Dwayne Wade

-As amazing as his accomplishments are on the basketball court, he is known around the league as a constantly smiling, upbeat, soft-spoken and humble person.
+As amazing as his accomplishments were on the basketball court, he was known around the league as a constantly smiling, upbeat, soft-spoken and humble person.
 As sportswriter Henry Abbott wrote: “Wade doesn’t drink, smoke, or use drugs.
 He talks about God, he tithes, and he’d rather be seen in a suit and tie than a tattoo.
 He married his high-school sweetheart, whom he has known since he was nine.
 He is a doting father.
 He says please and thank you, even to reporters.”

 One of Dwayne’s favorite books is “Pride and Prejudice,” which might seem an odd choice for a professional basketball player from the Southside of Chicago.
 But, as he explains: “Class struggle, overcoming stereotypes and humble beginnings, getting out of your own way and letting love take over: these are things I can relate to, definitely."